Manawatu Gorge Track

 The weather can change quickly.
 Warm and waterproof clothing should be carried and sturdy shoes or boots worn.

 Dogs are not permitted in the Manawatu Gorge Scenic Reserve.
 A long term, intensive pest control operation is underway in the reserve to manage rats and possums.
-Although the toxins are contained in bait stations that should not be easily accessible to other animals, traces of the toxin can be found in carcases, faeces, etc. The toxin is extremely deadly to dogs so they are prohibited for their own safety.
+Although the toxins are contained in bait stations that should not be easily accessible to other animals, traces of the toxin can be found in carcases, and can be spilt from stations when target animals are feeding.
+The toxins used have the potential to cause mortality or significant harm to dogs.
+For their own safety, dogs are prohibited in the reserve.

 back to top